What do Senior Partners say about being a mentor?

-- Meet with PRC staff member for a one on one interview.
+3. Meet with PRC staff member for a one-on-one interview.

 Senior Partners are expected to help teach key life skills by example (healthy eating, exercising, conflict resolution, setting and attaining goals, etc.).
 The role of a Senior Partner is to provide support, counsel, friendship, reinforcement, and a constructive example.

-- Spend a minimum of three hours a week or 12 hours per month with your Junior Partner for one year.
+- Spend a few hours a week or 12 hours per month with your Junior Partner for one year.

 - Don’t be under the influence of any drugs, alcohol or tobacco when you are with your Junior Partner.

 - Exercise safety precautions (seat belts worn, awareness of medical conditions your Junior Partner may have, carry emergency phone numbers, refrain from participating in risky activities, etc.)